najwa-errachidy/inference-LayoutLMv3/README.md

 3. Open your web browser and go to `http://localhost:5000/`

 4. Upload your image and click on Upload to view teh results

+# To run the tests:

+1. Attach a shell to the running Docker container: `docker exec -it inference bash`

+2. Run the tests using pytest: `python -m pytest tests/test_api.py`